 • ORO on-site activities may involve, if and as applicable:

-o Entrance briefing with VHA facility leadership
+o Entrance briefing with VHA facility leadership (only at MCD request)

 o Interviews and/or follow-up interviews with facility personnel, including PIs and other study personnel

 o Document review, including review of select protocols

 o Exit briefing with VHA facility and Research Service leadership